Hydrodynamic theory of wetting by active particles: Results

 We access the wetting transition by varying the self-propulsion $\text{Pe}$ and the barrier height $\epsilon$.
-We fix the total density at its critical value $\bar\rho=0.659$, identified via linear stability analysis (see Appendix \ref{Appendix_Simulation} and \cite{Mason2023}); we mostly take $\text{Pe}$ above its critical value, in which case results depend weakly on $\bar\rho$, as long as it remains inside the spinodal (recall Fig.~\ref{fig:binodal_spinodal}).
+We fix the total density at its critical value $\bar\rho^*=0.659$, identified via linear stability analysis (see Section \ref{subsec:numerical_implementation} and \cite{Mason2023a}); we mostly take $\text{Pe}$ above its critical value, in which case results depend weakly on $\bar\rho$, provided it remains inside the spinodal (recall Fig.~\ref{fig:binodal_spinodal}).
 Repeating the analysis at different values of $\bar{\rho}$ inside the spinodal leads only to small movements of the transition lines, instead of changes to the structure of the phase diagram.
-We choose different values of the reduced system size $\ell_s$ according to the context, but these are always large enough such that we recover bulk liquid and vapour phases, far from interfaces and the barrier.
-For the numerical solution of \eqref{eq:ABP_evolution}, we discretise $f$ onto a grid of size $N_x\times N_\theta$ (see Appendix~\ref{Appendix_Simulation} for the detailed procedure).
-We take $(N_x,N_\theta)=(200,30)$ unless otherwise stated.
+We choose different values of the reduced system size $\ell_s$ according to the context, but these are always large enough that we recover bulk phase separation, and so that the interfacial width is much smaller than the slit width.